Fred McCarren: Life and career

 McCarren was born on April 12, 1951, in Butler, Pennsylvania.
 He graduated from Butler Senior High School where he starred in several plays.
 After attending the University of Cincinnati and Point Park College, he left for a different kind of campus – Ringling Bros. and Barnum & Bailey Clown College in Venice, Florida – and instead of joining the circus afterward, he headed for New York City where he immediately found work in TV commercials.

 A subsequent career in film and television followed soon thereafter from the late 1970s throughout the 1980s.
 He starred opposite Bea Arthur on the short-lived 1983 sitcom Amanda's and he later made guest appearances on television shows such as Scarecrow and Mrs. King, Hill Street Blues, Remington Steele and The Golden Girls and S1 E8 of The Dukes of Hazzard where he played a chicken farmer that stole Boss Hog's liquor money.

 McCarren married Lisa Hogan on December 30, 1982.
 After several years of living in Tarzana, California, the couple moved back to his native Pennsylvania in 1989 where they focused on raising their six children.
 He continued to work in both radio and television commercials and his voice was heard as the crazy Dr. Sanchez in radio spots for the Mad Mex restaurant chain, and he was seen as the coach in a series of TV commercials for Dick's Sporting Goods, as well as TV spots for PNC, PPG, Comcast and Builder's Surplus.

 Death

-Fred McCarren died on July 2, 2006, at the age of 55 from colon cancer at Butler Memorial Hospital in Butler, Pennsylvania.
-He is survived by his wife, Lisa, four sons and two daughters.
+McCarren died on July 2, 2006, at the age of 55 from colon cancer at Butler Memorial Hospital in Butler, Pennsylvania.